-Staff and visitors are expected to uphold these principles and standards at all times in the course of service with Destiny Rescue.
-All staff working with Destiny Rescue must read and sign this policy agreeing to comply with the principles and standards outlined herein.
+Staff and visitors are expected to uphold these principles and standards at all times during service with Destiny Rescue.
+All staff working with Destiny Rescue must read and sign this policy, agreeing to comply with the principles and standards outlined herein.